joshbrew/graphscript/docs/services/worker/worker.service.md

 const portId = workers.establishMessageChannel(worker1.worker,worker2.worker)

-//if unsafeService is enabled on the worker you can quickly write in functions from the main thread workers.transferFunction(
+//if the remoteGraphRoutes are enabled on the worker you can quickly write in functions from the main thread workers.transferFunction(
     worker1,
     function add1(input) {